ProstoSych/TPP_visualise/README.md

 # Requirements
 Since this is a standalone executable file, you do not need to install Python or any external libraries.
 Simply download the .exe file and run it on your Windows machine.

+# Download and process data
+You can get the research data by using notebook Download_and_process_data.ipynb.